Services for Children – Books Are Just the Beginning!

 From board books for babies to picture books, puzzles, and puppets, the Durham Public Library offers a variety of resources for young children that will entertain while helping them learn basic literacy skills.

-Weekly storytimes are offered for children from 18 months to 5 years and special programs are offered periodically.
+Weekly storytimes are offered for children from birth to 5 years and special programs are offered periodically.
 Check our program schedule for a current list of events.

 Looking for something to read?
 You’ve come to the right place!
 Easy readers, chapter books, graphic novels, non-fiction titles, and fiction both classic and brand new — the Durham Public Library has what you need to complete a homework assignment, learn a new skill, or just kick back with a good book.
 We have audiobooks and videos, too!